“Do I have a good legal malpractice case?” I am often asked that question by potential clients in our first conversation.

 And while that question is perfectly reasonable, unfortunately, the answer is often more complicated than a simple yes or no.

 Part of the reason for that is the inherent complexity of the litigation process.
-A moderately complicated legal malpractice case could take two or more years to get to trial.
+A moderately complicated legal malpractice case could take three or more years to get to trial.
 Document intensive cases, or cases where there are many witnesses, could take even longer.
 Win or lose at trial, there still could be an appeal.
 Therefore, even if you have an excellent case, one of the things you need to decide early on is whether the wait will be worth it to you.

 As to the factors that make up a good case, that is very specific to the factual circumstances of your situation, the people involved, and the relevant legal issues.
 However, there is one general rule of thumb that applies to most cases: the more the facts are documented, the better it will be for you (assuming the facts are favorable to you).
 That is because the outcome will be less dependent on the credibility of witnesses.
 No matter what resources your attorney’s attorney may have, a well-documented case more than evens the playing field.